Getting Started with Python: A Beginner’s Guide

 Add comments and docstrings

-def calculate_area(radius): """ Calculate the area of a circle Args: radius (float): The radius of the circle Returns: float: The area of the circle """ return math.pi * radius ** 2
+def calculate_area(radius): """ Calculate the area of a circle Args: radius (float): The radius of the circle Returns: float: The area of the circle """ return math.pi * radius ** 2Handle errors gracefully

-try: = int(input("Enter a number: ")) number = 10 / number result print(f"Result: {result}") except ValueError: print("Please enter a valid number") except ZeroDivisionError: print("Cannot divide by zero")
+try: number = int(input("Enter a number: ")) result = 10 / number print(f"Result: {result}") except ValueError: print("Please enter a valid number") except ZeroDivisionError: print("Cannot divide by zero")

 Next Steps